gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "A *blood* oath?"

 "Yeah.
-There's this girl, and---"
+There's this girl, and—"

 "His Grace takes a dim view of wild oaths, Armsmaster.
 And I don't mean, those of us who serve him take a dim view.
 He dislikes them personally.
 They